simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

-Routes defined with :ref:`pf_tag_route` are symmetrical by default, meaning that the list of traversed links from A to B is the same as from B to A. Explicitely define non-symmetrical routes if you prefer.
+Routes defined with :ref:`pf_tag_route` are symmetrical by default, meaning that the list of traversed links from A to B is the same as from B to A. Explicitly define non-symmetrical routes if you prefer.

 Cluster with a Crossbar
 .......................